The Tufts Writing Supplement

 B) What makes you happy?

-C) Sports, science, and society are filled with rules, theories, and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
-Three strikes and you’re out.
-In English, “I” before “E” except after “C.” Warm air rises.
-Pick any rule, theory, or law and explain its significance to you.
+C) Science and society are filled with rules, theories, and laws such as the First Amendment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
+In baseball, three strikes and you’re out.
+A green light on a roadway means "go."
+Pick any law and explain its significance to you.

-F) Whether you are goaltending or cheering from the stands, celebrate the role sports plays in your life.
+F) Celebrate the role of sports in your life.